Top 10 performers at Rivals Camp Series events so far

 2. WR ZACHARIAH BRANCH, Los Angeles RCS

-Kirkland had an outstanding showing at the Miami Rivals camp as he continues to look like he's getting in better shape and it really showed during the one-on-one portion.
-The four-star was very quick to get into his set at the snap and used his great length and strong punch to make sure that defensive linemen weren't able to get to the quarterback.
+Kirkland, currently a four-star offensive tackle, had an outstanding showing at the Miami Rivals camp.
+He continues to look like he's getting in better shape and it really showed during 1-on-1s.
+Kirkland was very quick to get into his set at the snap and used his great length and strong punch to make sure that defensive linemen weren't able to get to the quarterback.

 With his sheer size and wingspan it should be hard for nearly any defensive lineman to beat him on an inside path to the quarterback.

 If there is a steady playmaker who is cerebral, talented and can turn on the electricity to his game it’s Nelson - and that’s what he showed at the Rivals camp in Los Angeles.
-The USC commit makes everything look effortless, like nothing bothers him and no throw really challenges him all that much.
+The USC commit makes everything look effortless – like nothing bothers him – and no throw really challenges him all that much, either.

-His technique is great, along with his decision-making.
+His technique is great as is his decision making.
 There’s just so much to like about Nelson’s game.

-Davis put on a show at the Charlotte stop of the Rivals Camp Series.
+At the Charlotte stop of the Rivals Camp Series, Davis put on a show.
 The Charlotte (N.C.)
 Providence Day 2024 standout is just so talented and a natural leader.
 The top receivers gravitate toward him and he has the ability to put every ball right on the money.